 Hi!
 I’m Jessica Festa — aka Jessie.
 Welcome to Jessie on a Journey.

 Jessie on a Journey was created in 2011, in an effort to inspire others to travel the world.
 Whether you’re working a full-time job, in a relationship, paying off loans, or just fear the unknown, I want to show you that you can still explore the globe and enrich your life with unique local encounters.
-With a focus on adventure, budget, culture and offbeat experiences, Jessie on a Journey provides tips and guides even the most savvy backpackers can appreciate.
+With a focus on adventure, solo and offbeat travel, Jessie on a Journey provides tips and guides even the most savvy backpackers can appreciate.
+And for those wanting to learn how to become digital nomads themselves, you’ll find loads of free content, e-courses and information on professional blogging, as well.

 If there are any topics or destinations not covered that you’re interested in, please feel free to e-mail me and I’ll try my absolute hardest to get these up on the site.
 Moreover, if there are any travel-related questions you have I’m here to help.